Azure-Samples/NVIDIA-Deepstream-Azure-IoT-Edge-on-a-NVIDIA-Jetson-Nano/README.md

     iotedge restart NVIDIADeepStreamSDK
     ```

-This assumes that you did not change any file names and thus that the same IoT Edge deployment manifest applies.
+This assumes that you did not change any file names and thus the same IoT Edge deployment manifest applies.

 #### Use your own source videos and / or AI models